-During the day, I’m a code-monkey for FileMaker, Inc., a subsidiary of a little company you know as Apple, Inc. When I’m not in the office, I’m juggling the husband, dad, freelance web developer hats.
+During the day, I’m a code-monkey at Google.
+When I’m not in the office, I’m juggling the husband, dad, freelance web developer hats.
 I’m on the lookout for some small projects, so if you’re looking for someone to do a website for you, head over to Blue Sphere Studios to see some of my past work, and let me know if you’re interested.

 I’m also a hockey player and a hopeless San Jose Sharks fan.
 During playoffs, my journal is probably going to be all about hockey.
 Sorry.

 About the Site